jstimpfle/language/DESIGN.md

 No `const` type modifiers
 -------------------------

-Experienced programmers largely agree that `const` in C doesn't work.
+Most experienced programmers agree that `const` in C doesn't work.
 The number of times programmers need to circumvent the const-type-system tends to be higher than the number of types where the system actually helps preventing bugs.
-I think the fundamental problem is that one man's const is another man's writeable value.

 Take, for example, the following API for finding the first non-whitespace character in a string:

 ```c